• Skip to primary navigation

 Dave Bryant

 Dave Bryant is a retired police officer with over 30 years of experience with several agencies.
+He is an FDLE and NRA law enforcement instructor and active member of IALEFI.
 He has a private business as a polygraph examiner in Tampa, Florida.
 He can be reached at SenseiDave@msn.com.

 View articles by Dave Bryant